dylanmc/CryptoBook/src/03_cryptol.rst

 The output is ``w`` as we hoped.

 Now we're ready to have Cryptol do this for every character in a string.
 Remember our sequence comprehensions?
-Here's how that comes together:
+Here's how that comes together\ [#]_:

+.. [#] Some examples have backslashes (\\) in them: it's
+    because they're on more than one line: if you type the \\, Cryptol will let you continue typing on the next line.
+Alternatively you can type it all on one line (and skip typing the \\).

 .. code-block:: console